 Critical Care Rotation

-Veterans Administration Medical Center, Lake City and Gainesville, FL: The VA Hospital provides interns with the opportunity to develop expertise in the long term care of elderly patients and patients with dementia.
+- Veterans Administration Medical Center, Lake City and Gainesville, FL: The VA Hospital provides interns with the opportunity to develop expertise in the long-term care of elderly patients and patients with dementia.
 Long-term care provides challenges to the intern in meeting nutrition needs of this population and working with food service to meet these needs.
 Interns provide medical nutrition therapy to meet the individual patient’s needs based on medical condition and age.
-Other activities include developing, implementing and evaluating a special project for the long term care setting and conducting clinical and customer service quality management activities.
-Interns have the opportunity to work with physicians, registered dietitian nutritionist, registered nurses, social workers, physical therapists, speech pathologists, occupational therapists, and case managers.
+Other activities include developing, implementing and evaluating a special project for the long-term care setting and conducting clinical and customer service quality management activities.
+Interns have the opportunity to work with physicians, a registered dietitian nutritionist, registered nurses, social workers, physical therapists, speech pathologists, occupational therapists, and case managers.

 Students have the opportunity to select an outpatient rotation from a list that includes: